TCM IVF Support

 IVF was first successful in the United States in 1981.
 Since then, it has become a widely accepted method of treatment for infertile couples.

-How can TCM help?
+How can TCM help in IVF Support?

 Several studies have shown that the uterus has contractions and that these contractions could cause expulsion of the transferred IVF embryos.
 If the contractions were reduced by acupuncture then that could be a mechanism for an improvement in IVF pregnancy rate.
 Results of a study indicate that acupuncture can reduce anxiety symptoms observed by the reduction of psychological parameters of women undergoing IVF.
 This can reduce the chances of decreased implantation rates in stressful women.

-EMW TCM - IVF Approach
+EMW TCM - IVF Support

 Stage 1: Preparatory Phase (2-3 months before IVF cycle)